Non-smoothable homeomorphisms of $4$-manifolds with boundary: Generalised Dehn twists

 We now show that if neither (1) nor (3) hold, then either (2) holds or $\Tor(X,Y)$ is not realised by generalised Dehn twists.
 So assume that $Y\neq \mathbb T^3$ and $b_1(Y)\geq 2$.
-In this case $Y$ is Haken \cite[1.1.6]{Waldhausen68} (therein called \emph{sufficiently large}), and \cite{HatcherSufficientlyLarge} implies that $\pi_1 \Diff(Y)\cong Z(\pi_1(Y))$, hence in particular is abelian.
+In this case $Y$ is Haken \cite[1.1.6]{Waldhausen68} (therein called \emph{sufficiently large}), and \cite{HatcherSufficientlyLarge,laudenbach} implies that $\pi_1 \Diff(Y)\cong \pi_1(\mathrm{hAut}(Y))$.
+Then it is a result of Gottlieb \cite[Thm.III.2]{gottlieb} that $\pi_1(\mathrm{hAut}(Y))\cong Z(\pi_1(Y))$, hence in particular is abelian.
 Then it follows from \cite[Satz 4.1]{WaldhausenZentrum} that either the center $Z(\pi_1(Y))$ is trivial or $Y$ is Seifert fibered over an orientable orbifold.
 In the former case, $b_1(Y)\geq 2$ implies that the Torelli group, being non-trivial, cannot be generated by generalised Dehn twists.
 In the latter case, $Z(\pi_1(Y))\cong \Z$ generated by a principal orbit of the $\SS^1$-action \cite{WaldhausenZentrum}, hence $\pi_1 \Diff(Y)\to \Tor(X,Y)$ cannot be surjective if $b_1(Y) > 2$, for in this case $\Tor(X,Y)$ has rank at least two.

 We finish by showing that (2) implies that $\Tor(X,Y)$ is realised by generalised Dehn twists.
 When $b_1(Y)=2$ and $Y$ is Seifert fibered over an orientable orbifold, the quotient is necessarily $\mathbb T^2$ \cite{BrydenLawsonPigottZvengrowksi}.
 Moreover the variation associated to the $\SS^1$-action is computed in \cite[Prop.
 8.9]{orson_powell_2023} and in this case it generates the whole of $\Lambda^2 H_1(Y)^*\cong \Z$.\end{proof}